 Everyone will get to learn what a Kwisatz Haderach is, as the Dune movie is coming soon, and it's got a big cast that should entice new audiences to meet Paul Atreides.
-There's just this one question of if it will actually come out on HBO Max or not.
+Especially since the movie is also heading to HBO Max.

 If you've ever tried and failed to read Frank Herbert's Dune, you're probably familiar with how dense and complicated it is.
 This is where director Denis Villeneuve (Arrival, Blade Runner 2049, Sicario) seeks to bring fans and new folks alike into the same tent, by making a Dune film that's both accessible and true to the book.

 One of the ways Villeneuve will seek to make this all work is by splitting the original book into multiple parts.
 The Dune movie that's coming soon is going to be adapting the first half of Herbert's beloved and intricate 1965 novel.
 A second Dune movie is expected (but not green-lit) to finish the work.

 Oh, and the other trick they're using to draw audiences to the world of Dune — where you want to know what a Gom Jabbar is, and want to know how to control the Spice — is by filling it with a superb cast.
 At the front is Timothee Chalamet (Call Me by Your Name, Lady Bird), along with Oscar Isaac (Star Wars: The Last Jedi), Rebecca Ferguson (The Snowman) and Jason Momoa (Aquaman, See).

 Here's what you need to get excited about the Dune movie, and as for understanding it, just watch the trailer.
 You'll quickly figure out if this is for you or not.

 There are two Dune trailers ready for you to consume right now: